List of Merlin characters: Arthur Pendragon

-Three years later, Sir Gawain's garrison goes missing, and Elyan arrives back from the search party disappointed, with no sign of Gawain, Percival or any of the men.
-But Elyan does have clues to where Gawain is; at Morgana's new hideout, Ruadan's castle.
-So due to his compassion, Arthur and his remaining knights try to get there, but openly (not for Morgana) using Annis' kingdom instead.
+Three years later, Sir Gwaine's garrison goes missing, and Elyan returns from the search party disappointed, with no sign of Gwaine, Percival, or any of the men.
+But Elyan does have clues to where Gwaine is: at Morgana's new hideout, Ruadan's castle.
+So, due to his compassion, Arthur and his remaining knights try to get there, but openly (not for Morgana) using Annis' kingdom instead.
 They are later ambushed by Saxons, and a fight starts.
 Arthur comes to Leon's aid, allowing him to escape while Arthur fights Ruadan, but Ruadan almost knocks Arthur out.
 Elyan takes over, allowing Merlin to take Arthur to safety.
 Arthur wants to go back and rescue his men, while Merlin says otherwise.
 When Merlin finds food, he doesn't need to be asked twice to take it; Arthur on the other hand is puzzled why somebody would just leave dead rabbits lying around ... and they both trigger a trap.
 In the morning, Saxons threaten to kill the pair, but then Mordred appears and saves them.
 Merlin doesn't fully trust Mordred, a feeling echoed throughout the series.
 The final battle at Camlann sees Merlin at his most powerful, dispatching hordes of Saxons and the White Dragon.
 However, despite his efforts, Arthur is mortally wounded by Mordred's sword "Clemant" – which leaves a shard of the blade lodged in Arthur.
 Arthur kills Mordred outright with Excalibur, and then collapses.
 Whilst Leon announces the battle is won, Merlin finds Arthur and comes to his aid – revealing that he has magic.
 This crushes Arthur with devastation, but he soon comes to realise that Merlin hid this secret to protect Arthur and do his duty to his king.
 Merlin hid it also to protect Arthur from himself: Merlin feared what Arthur would really think and do.
 Merlin then tries to save Arthur by taking him to Avalon, where it's hoped the magic from the sword used to stab Arthur could be lifted.
-However Arthur gives Gaius the Royal Seal, telling him to give it to Guinevere as he hopes she will succeed him.
+However, Arthur gives Gaius the Royal Seal, telling him to give it to Guinevere as he hopes she will succeed him.
 Morgana finds where they are heading and attacks them, hoping to watch Arthur die slowly, but Merlin kills her.
 However, just as they arrive, Arthur dies in Merlin's arms.
 The dying king tells Merlin that he is thankful for everything he has done – something which Arthur had never said before.
 Arthur reaches his hand to touch Merlin's hair, knowing it is the last time he ever will.
 The Great Dragon confirms that Arthur is dead; however Merlin realises his destiny is to protect the King's resting place.
 The series ends with Merlin returning Excalibur to the lake, which is then shown in modern times, safeguarded by an immortal Merlin, waiting for Arthur to return to Albion.